Title IX Contact

 Interviews will be conducted by the Title IX Investigating Officer.
 After all interviews are complete, a report is filed and a review period is opened to review the investigation report and materials.
 After the review period, a live hearing is conducted and a decision is made regarding responsibility and disciplinary outcomes or sanctions.

-The college uses a “preponderance of the evidence” standard (see definition below) in all Title IX Hearings regarding determination of responsibility.
+The college uses a “preponderance of the evidence” standard (at least 50% of the evidence in a case indicating that the event may have occurred) in all Title IX Hearings regarding determination of responsibility.
 Communication is sent to both parties (and their advisor) regarding determinations, sanctions, and appeal options.
 Additional communication is distributed following any appeal requests and / or outcomes.

 If you are involved as a respondent (accused individual) in a Title IX complaint, you will receive initial communication from the Title IX Coordinator through your official college email address with information about the complaint, the alleged violation, and the Title IX procedure.
 The notification includes the college's standard that a respondent is presumed not responsible and a determination regarding responsibility is made at the conclusion of the hearing and appeal process.